(Editor’s Note: This post was originally published in April 2017 and has recently been updated for accuracy and clarity)

 (Maybe it’s just us, but we think that’s one of the most beautiful before-and-after pictures on the entire internet.)

 When possible, avoid WiFi for better call quality

 Placing calls through a WiFi network means you’re more likely to experience VoIP issues.
 WiFi coverage can be spotty, leading to inconsistent experiences around your office.
 This is because:

-- Wifi was never designed with real-time applications in mind.
+- Wifi was not designed with real-time applications in mind

 Using WiFi for VoIP calls usually produces acceptable results, but an ethernet connection will guarantee the highest quality connection.